MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 ## Artefacts

 ### Empathy
-This phase focused on gathering essential insights to comprehensively understand the existing state of Silpo's online platform and to identify prevalent user challenges.
-To achieve this, I undertook several key activities: heuristic audit of the Silpo online store's platforms, competitive analysis of comparable online retailers, moderated usability testing and interviews with both experienced and novice users, and a broad survey on online grocery shopping habits.
+This phase focused on gathering essential insights to understand the existing state of Silpo's online platform and to identify possible user challenges.
+To achieve this, several key activities were performed: heuristic audit of the Silpo online store's platforms, competitive analysis of other online retailers on market, moderated usability testing and semi-structured interviews with both experienced and novice users, and a broad survey on online grocery shopping habits.

 In this folder you can find:
 * Document with the competitors analysis
 * Proofs of moderated usability testing and interviews
 * Document with the interview scripts for experienced and inexperienced users
 * Document with the usability testing scripts for experienced and inexperienced users
-* Document with the results of moderated usability testing and interviews
+* Document with the results of moderated usability testing
 * Document with the results of SUS evaluation of system state
 * Document with the answers to the survey (in Ukrainian)
 * Document with the results of the survey

-The results of heuristic audit and competitive analysis can be found in the common Figma file in the “As is state” tab.
+The results of initial system analysis and heuristic audit can be found in the common Figma Design file in the “As is state” tab.

 ### Definition